Here is the question every faculty member needs to answer: Does your assignment still measure what it claims to measure when a student uses AI?

 Then ask the hard revision questions: Did the task elicit the target thinking?
 Did students over-rely on AI despite the design safeguards?
 Which rubric dimensions actually captured learning?
 Were the AI literacy scaffolds sufficient?
 What surprised you about how students used AI?

-ARAD 2.0 in Practice: Four Redesign Examples
+ARAD 2.0 in Practice: Five Redesign Examples

 Traditional assignment: "Write a 1,500-word essay analyzing the effectiveness of current climate change policy."